 Here's a sample of our volunteer opportunities:VIEW AS

-CCFA sponsors basic and clinical research of the highest quality.
-We also offer a wide range of educational programs for patients and health care professionals, while providing supportive services to help people cope with these chronic intestinal diseases.
-These programs are supported solely through our donors, grants, and fundraising efforts.
+The mission of the Crohn's & Colitis Foundation is to cure Crohn's disease and ulcerative colitis, and to improve the quality of life of children and adults affected by these diseases.
+Crohn's disease and ulcerative colitis are collectively known as inflammatory bowel diseases (IBD).
+The Foundation sponsors basic and clinical research of the highest quality.
+We also offer a wide range of educational programs for patients and healthcare professionals, while providing supportive services to help people cope with these chronic intestinal diseases.
+These programs are supported solely through our donors, grants, fundraising efforts, and sponsors.

 Our areas of focus include: